MIAGE-EPB1996/studDocs/docs/tools/github/actions.md

 This is perfect for automated workflows via actions.

-Github action allow you to run all the tests you created automatically when you push your code Afterwards you can setup guards that won't allow any Pull Requests into your main branch without all tests succeeding.
+Github action allow you to run all the tests you created automatically when you push or try to merge your code.

 <Author author="epb"></Author>